On a global scale, the market for the food delivery industry is going to reach $339 million in 2022.

 The market for food delivery has been growing for years now.
-According to Crunchbase, there are more than 1500 companies which specialize in food delivery or are related to the food industry.
-In terms of geographic regions, first place goes to the USA (30%), second is Europe (25%) and then Asia (25%).
+According to Crunchbase, there are more than 4200 companies that specialize in food delivery or are related to the food industry.
+In terms of geographic regions, first place goes to the USA (30%), the second is Europe (25%) and then Asia (25%).
 Currently, South America, Canada, Africa and Australia (20%) are at the end of the list.

 In 2019, more than 30 companies started a food delivery business.
 In addition, the average estimated revenue per user in the B2C food delivery segment amounts to $99.79.